vladigleba/vladigleba.github.io/posts/basics/spirit.md

 > But the Comforter, which is the Holy Ghost, whom the Father will send in my name, *he shall teach you all things*, and bring all things to your remembrance, whatsoever I have said unto you.
 {% ct 'John 14:26' %}

 > Now we have received, not the spirit of the world, but the spirit which is of God; *that we might know the things that are freely given to us of God*.
-Which things also we speak, not in the words which man's wisdom teacheth, but which the Holy Ghost teacheth; comparing spiritual things with spiritual.
+Which things also we speak, not in the words which man’s wisdom teacheth, but which the Holy Ghost teacheth; comparing spiritual things with spiritual.
 But *the natural man receiveth not the things of the Spirit of God: for they are foolishness unto him: neither can he know them, because they are spiritually discerned*.
 {% ct '1 Corinthians 2:12-14' %}

 Paul tells us that spiritual things are spiritually discerned {% rf '1 Corinthians 2:14' %}, so one of the roles of the Holy Spirit is to teach and guide those studying the Bible into an understanding of its beautiful, freely given, truths because the Bible was written under the inspiration of the Spirit {% rf '2 Timothy 3:16; 2 Peter 1:21' %}.
 Without the aid of the Spirit, the Bible cannot be understood, which is why it’s crucial to pray for the Holy Spirit’s guidance whenever we read it.
 Notice also that John says the Spirit does not speak independently of Jesus; on the contrary, He’s in harmony with the teachings of Jesus, working to give us an understanding of them.